 Remgro ensures that the relevant corporate governance disclosures required in terms of King IV, the Integrated Annual Report, Annual Financial Statements and Remgro’s external reports are made available to stakeholders, and are published on its intranet and/or its website (as appropriate).
 The Integrated Annual Report, which is a standalone report, only includes an abridged version of the Sustainable Development Report as well as summary financial statements.
 The detailed Sustainable Development Report and Annual Financial Statements in respect of the year under review.
 Remgro furthermore refers to its participation in the JSE Responsible Investment Index, which uses the FTSE Russell’s ESG Ratings, for disclosure benchmarking.

 Remgro has a fully functional Board that leads and controls the Remgro Group.
 The Board Charter identifies, defines and records the responsibilities, functions and composition of the Board; and serves as a reference for new directors.
 All directors of Remgro have endorsed the Board Charter, which is regularly reviewed to guide its effective functioning.

-During the year under review, the Board reviewed and amended its Board Charter, in light of the principles and recommended practices of King IV.
+During the year under review, the Board reviewed its Board Charter, in light of the principles and recommended practices of King IV.
 The Board is satisfied that it has discharged its duties and obligations as described in the Board Charter during the year under review.